skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.5.5
+- Added `input.rerun()` to add a new "special" action.
+This action "rerun" allows the form to submit and then reload to the start.
+- Added `form.rerun()` for manually triggering a rerun (only if valid)

 ## New in version 2.5.4
 - Added `input.min()` to get lowest min handler.
 - Added `input.max()` to get highest max handler.